 The second primary piece of tobacco control legislation is the Tobacco (Control of Advertisements and Sale) Act.
 This law regulates tobacco advertising, promotion and sponsorship, and tobacco product packaging and labeling.
 This law has been amended several times, most recently in 2016.
 Several other laws and regulations supply additional authority regulating these policy areas.
 The Media Development Authority has issued numerous codes of practice that regulate programming and advertising through various media outlets.
 In addition, regulations have been issued concerning topics such as: advertisements in foreign newspapers, licensing requirements for the importation and sale of tobacco, point of sale product display ban (and exemptions from the ban), and the required text and pictures in health warning messages to be displayed on tobacco products.
-These implementing regulations include the Tobacco (Control of Advertisements and Sale) (Labelling) Regulations 2012, which establish the requirements for health warnings and revoke the previous requirements contained in the Tobacco (Control of Advertisements and Sale) (Labelling) Regulations that were issued in 2004 and amended in 2006.
+These implementing regulations include the Tobacco (Control of Advertisements and Sale) (Labelling) Regulations 2012, which establish the requirements for health warnings and revoke the previous requirements contained in the Tobacco (Control of Advertisements and Sale) (Labelling) Regulations that were issued in 2003 and amended in 2006.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts reviewed our analysis.